Troubleshoot remote connection failures to a Windows instance

 8. Step 8: Check the CPU load, bandwidth, and memory usage

-9. Step 9: Check the system security policy settings
+9. Step 9: Check system security policy settings

 10. Step 10: Check the antivirus software

-11. Step 11: Fix incorrect Windows registry configurations
+11. Step 11: Check for incorrect Windows registry configurations

-12. Step 12: Renew an expired Windows RDP self-signed certificate
+12. Step 12: Check whether the Windows RDP self-signed certificate has expired

 1. Go to ECS console - Instances.